dbilid/experiments/README.md

 In order to use the latest version of PARJ for importing and querying other datasets please see instructions at https://github.com/dbilid/PARJ

+For reproducing the experiments and measuring time, please make sure that no memory swapping is occurring, as this will result to poor performance.

 ## PARJ Databases used in evaluation

 [WatDiv 1000](http://godel.di.uoa.gr:8080/parj/experiments/parjwatdiv1000.tar.gz)